riotkit-org/backup-repository/README.md

 - Fully compatible with containerized workflows (**Docker supported** out-of-the-box by both client and server)
 - Administrative **frontend in web browser**
 - **JSON API**, JSON Web Token (JWT), SWAGGER documentation for the API
+- On client side the backups are made on-the-fly, you don't need extra disk space for temporary storage

 #### For installation, guides and more information please check the documentation: https://file-repository.readthedocs.io/en/latest/index.html

 **Requirements for the server:**
-- A Cheap VM - minimum of 0.5 vCPU, 256 MB ram (for about 10 backups each night)
+- A Cheap VM - minimum of 0.5 vCPU, 256 MB ram (for about 10 backups each night, but it depends on many factors, you need to check it and adjust by yourself before using on production)
 - PHP 8.0+ with bcmath, iconv, ctype, fileinfo, json, pdo, pdo_sqlite, pdo_pgsql
 - Composer (PHP package manager)
 - "file" standard unix shell command